 6 – Making Chips

 If you enjoy chips, then slice a variety of vegetables to bake.
 Drizzle a small amount of olive oil on the slices before putting them in the oven.
 Remove the vegetable chips when they are light brown in color and crispy.
 You can use vegetable dips with the chips that you make to get even more vitamins each day.

 If your brain sees that the food you’re eating is a fun design instead of boring and an unappealing vegetable, then it’s sometimes easier to eat what’s on your plate.
 Make a race-car with a cucumber and carrot slices.
 You can also cut vegetables into blocks to build with them on your plate before eating them.

 Although vegetables might not always taste good, they are essential for the health of your body.
 Find recipes online that you can prepare so that you can hide the vegetables you want to eat.
 Another option is to play with your food and transform it into something that’s fun instead of something that you see as being forced to eat.

 Don’t like eating veggies?
-Try out these tips on how to trick your brain to eat healthier food, let us know in comment section what you think abt it.
+Try out these tips on how to trick your brain to eat healthier food, let us know in the comment section what you think about it.